 We are continually exposed to organisms that are inhaled, swallowed or inhabit our skin and mucous membranes.
 Whether or not these organisms lead to disease is decided by the integrity of our body’s defense mechanisms, or immune system.

 What Is the Immune System?

-The immune system works to neutralize and remove pathogens like bacteria, viruses, parasites or fungi that enter the body, recognize and neutralize harmful substances from the environment, and fight against the body’s own cells that have changes due to an illness.
-(1)
+The immune system works to neutralize and remove pathogens like bacteria, viruses, parasites or fungi that enter the body; recognize and neutralize harmful substances from the environment; and fight against the body’s own cells that have changes due to an illness.

 For our body’s natural defenses to run smoothly, the immune system must be able to differentiate between “self” and “non-self” cells, organisms and substances.
 Here’s a breakdown of the differences:

 Immune System Diseases

 Before learning exactly how to boost your immune system, first understand that most immune disorders result from either an excessive immune response or an autoimmune attack.
 Disorders of the immune system include:

 - Allergies and Asthma: Allergies are a immune-mediated inflammatory response to normally harmless environmental substances known as allergens.
 The body overreacts to an allergen, causing an immune reaction and allergy symptoms.
 This can result in one or more allergic diseases, such as asthma, allergic rhinitis, atopic dermatitis and food allergies.